yehuo/yehuo.github.io/_posts/2022-05-18-Vault-Introduction.md

 ---
 title: Introduction to HashiCorp Vault
 date: 2022-05-18
+excerpt: "Why you should use vault in your office"
-categories: Devops
+categories:
+    - Notes
 tags:
     - Hashicorp
     - Vault
-  - Secret
-excerpt: "Why you should use vault in your office"
 ---